 Adobe may present you with an Optional offer.
 We recommend clearing the check boxes before clicking the Install now button.

 If the operating system listed does not match you operating system or you are having problems with the current installation, you can select Do you have a different language or operating system? to display more results.

 Select an operating system.
 If you do not know your operating system, you can find it within the system information in the Control Panel.
 For Windows, the operating system must be Windows XP (SP2 or SP3) or newer.

 Select your preferred language.

 Select the desired version of Adobe Reader.
 The options will change depending on the operating system selected.
-If Reader DC is not an option, we recommend selecting Reader 11.
+We recommend selecting Reader DC.

 Once the proper options have been selected, click Download now.